N5GEH/n5geh.platform/iota/iot-agent-json/readme.md

         cp docker-stack.yaml.EXAMPLE docker-stack.yaml

-2. You may the docker-stack.yaml to you preferences e.g. you need to adjust the placement of the container.
+2. You may configure the docker-stack.yaml based on your preferences e.g. you need to adjust the placement of the container.

       **Note:** Some changes may require the modification of Makefile that comes